marcel-dempers/docker-development-youtube-series/kubernetes/datree/README.md

 ```

-## Test Kubernetes Manifests
+## Testing Kubernetes Manifests

 We have a number of Kubernetes manifests in this repo. </br>
-Datree does a few things for us. </br>
+Datree does a few things for us: </br>
 * YAML validation ( Is this YAML well formatted ? )
 * Schema validation. ( Is this a Kubernetes YAML file ?
 For the right version ? )
 * Policy checks ( Checks YAML to ensure good practises are followed )